 An attack on the Jewish quarter occurred after a Jew accidentally killed a Gentile in an argument.
 The governor of the city, Don Amyeric, forcibly re-established order.
 The house and library of Rabbi Meir ben Isaac were pillaged, but no one was killed.

-Crusading monks trampled three thousand Jews to death and destroyed the community.
+Over a period of 6 days Crusading monks and knights trampled three thousand Jews to death, burned torah scrolls and destroyed the community.

 1237 - 1241 Winter MONGOL (Tartar) INVASION (Germany)

 Across Russia, Eastern Europe and parts of Germany Batu (son of Genghis) Khan led what was known as the Golden Horde.
 In their wake, many communities (Jewish and Christian) were destroyed.
 This coincided with the beginning of the 6th millennium according to the Jewish calendar which lead to speculation of the arriving of the messiah.
 In some German communities (Frankfort) the Mongols were thought to be remnants of the Ten Lost Tribes and accused the Jews of helping the invaders.